The-Don-Himself/gremlin-ogm/README.md

 Check out the TwitterGraph folder for an elaborate example of how to use gremlin-ogm to graph Twitter in a Graph Database.

-##### Note: Still a work in progress.
-I'm progressively open sourcing the code I use in production with JanusGraph.
-Currently, only a small percentage is my own stuff while the rest using code from the dev-master branch.
-Once I can run 100% off this library, I will release the first stable version 0.0.1.
-If you use Symfony, then there's a bundle I'm working on that will allow you to map Doctrine ORM entities from a compatible RDBMS database as well as Doctrine ODM documents from MongoDB to a Graph Database.

 ## Usage
 Configure a Graph connection.
 This is simply a proxy to the underlying gremlin-server client for php aka [brightzone/gremlin-php](https://github.com/PommeVerte/gremlin-php) so you can check out the connection Class for configuration defaults and options Brightzone\GremlinDriver\Connection.
 For testing and development, I suggest something like the below